 - Review your online loan and grant history on the National Student Loan Data System

-Because your PIN serves as your electronic signature, you should not give your PIN to anyone.
-Please keep your PIN in a secure location; the PIN will be required each year you submit your FAFSA form.
+Because your Federal FSA ID serves as your electronic signature, you should not give your FSA ID to anyone.
+Please keep your FSA ID in a secure location, the FSA ID will be required each year you submit your FAFSA form.

 Title IV School Code Dowling College’s financial aid code is: 002667